schahinheidari/Statistics-and-data-preparation/README.md

 7. Kolmogorov-Smirnov criterion for comparing probability distributions
 8. Familiarity with P Value and its use in statistical tests
 9. A-B statistical hypothesis testing session - practical example of changing the purchase page for customers
+10. Degree of Freedom, F distribution and Chi2 distribution